Frequently Asked Questions¶

 Active VPN users are displayed on the Dashboard.
-Click on any username, the user VPN connectivity history is displayed.
+Click on any username and the user VPN connectivity history is displayed.

 You can also disconnect a user from the dashboard.

-Q3: Can alert email be sent to a different email address?¶
+Can alert emails be sent to a different email address?¶

 Yes, you can choose an alternative email address to send alert messages.
 This is useful if the controller admin is different from the operation team.

 Yes.
 Username “admin” is the default admin user.
-But you can create multiple users with admin privilege.
+But you can create multiple users with admin privileges.
 Follow the instructions to learn more about setting up multiple admin users.

 Is there 2FA support to log in to the console?¶

 Yes.
 In addition to password login, DUO authentication and LDAP are supported.

 Can there be read only account for operation team?¶

 Yes.
 Accounts -> Account Users -> Add A NEW USER, at Account Name field, select “read_only” from the drop down menu.
 This user account will have views to all pages but cannot make changes to any configurations.